for domain tools

 SJON is the DSL you don’t have to write.

 Most domain tools eventually grow their own little config language.
 SJON saves you that work: a small embeddable data language with schemas, helpful diagnostics, units, comments, and clean JSON interop, ready to drop in.
+And it reads the same to the person reviewing the file as to the model that wrote it.

 • 1.0